-Business owners must also consider the costs to set up the franchise system and access to capital to cover such costs.
+Businesses must also consider the costs to set up the franchise system and access to capital to cover such costs.
 While franchising can be a lower-cost means of expansion in the long run after the franchise system is set up, the conversion to a franchise model requires an initial investment by the business owner.
-The owner will need to develop legal documents, such as a federally mandated Franchise Disclosure Document, and a franchise agreement form, as well as other legal and business documents and procedures such as operations manuals, marketing and advertising programs, and training programs prior to offering a franchise business opportunity to prospective franchisees.
+The business will need to develop legal documents in accordance with United States laws, such as a federally mandated Franchise Disclosure Document, and a franchise agreement form, as well as other legal and business documents, develop procedures such as operations manuals, marketing and advertising programs, and develop training programs prior to offering a franchise business opportunity to prospective franchisees.

-While "franchise law" is federal law based, some states impose additional legal requirements and documentation on franchisors pursuant to state law before the franchisor can solicit prospect franchisees in that particular state.
-Also, one of the cornerstones of a franchise system, its intellectual property, must be sufficiently protected, which typically includes Federal registration of the owner's trademarks.
+While "franchise law" is Federal law based, some U.S. states impose additional legal requirements and documentation on franchisors pursuant to state law before the franchisor can solicit prospect franchisees in that particular state.
+Also, one of the cornerstones of a franchise system - its intellectual property - must be sufficiently protected, which typically includes Federal registration of the owner's trademarks in the United States Patent and Trademark registry.

-Business owners need to carefully analyze the underlying reasons for their own business success.
+Businesses need to carefully analyze the underlying reasons for their own business success.
 In most cases, it is due to both the owner's day-to-day efforts as well as the model and processes built and implemented in the business.
-If, however, the owner is indispensable to the business, this over-reliance on the owner will be a challenge for moving forward in a franchise system.
+If, however, the owner and/or the business management team is indispensable to the business, this over-reliance on the owner or management team will be a challenge for moving forward in a franchise system.

 Furthermore, the business model must be capable of being a blueprint for replication by others seeking entrance into a franchise system by being sufficiently detailed to provide the roadmap to potential success.
-A common misconception among owners contemplating expansion via franchising is that they can simply take the current written materials describing and demonstrating their current business model, make a few tweaks, and those revised materials are then ready to be disseminated into a franchise system environment.
+A common misconception among businesses contemplating expansion via franchising is that they can simply take the current written materials describing and demonstrating their current business model, make a few tweaks, and those revised materials are then ready to be disseminated into a franchise system environment.

-Even more common is the miscalculation of how much time and effort is needed by the business owner to get what is not currently on paper, i.e., the essential operational or managerial processes that only exist in the business owner's head, into print format so that others can implement that part of the business model.
+Even more common is the miscalculation of how much time and effort is needed by the business to get what is not currently on paper, i.e. the essential operational or managerial processes that only exist at the corporate leadership level, into print format so that others can implement that part of the business model.
 The successful business owner-to-franchisor conversions are those which can bridge the gap between the pre-franchise written and non-written business model materials in existence, and the written materials needed for a franchise system.

-Business owners should also keep in mind that while franchise law is based in contract law, i.e., a franchise agreement is a written contract between two parties, it is definitely a specialized area of contract law and should be maneuvered through with the properly trained and credentialed professionals.
-For example, franchisors must address a modification to the federal rules governing revenue recognition issued by the Financial Accounting Standards Board (FASB), formally titled "ASC 606, Revenue from Contracts with Customers" ("ASC 606").
+Businesses should also keep in mind that while franchise law is based in contract law, i.e. a franchise agreement is a written contract between two parties, it is a highly specialized area of contract law and should be maneuvered through with the properly trained and credentialed professionals.
+For example, franchisors must address a modification to the Federal rules governing revenue recognition issued by the Financial Accounting Standards Board (FASB), formally titled "ASC 606, Revenue from Contracts with Customers" ("ASC 606").
 This change impacts, via restriction, the timing of business owners' recognition of certain revenue generated from a franchisee - for example, the initial franchise fee paid to a franchisor by a franchisee.
-Having well-informed accounting and legal professionals to guide a business owner through this maze of regulatory compliance is key to not having the IRS knocking at your door.
-Additional information on ASC 606 can be found here.
+Having well-informed accounting and legal professionals to guide a business owner through this maze of regulatory compliance is key to not having the IRS, FTC, or state regulators knocking at your door.
+Additional information on ASC 606 can be found at this link: FASB ASC 606 Information.